Options

 The parse

-attribute, if present, specifies a custom callback to parse the option’s parameter(s).
-It should return the option value (or a promise thereof).
+attribute, if present, specifies a custom callback to parse the option parameter(s).
+It receives two parameters:

 Environment attributes